Jumat, 26 Desember 2008

 The Jung Brothers’ Epitaph has, apparently, drawn rave reviews from critics worldwide.
 And when you look at this film from a purely cinematographic point of view, it’s not hard to see why.
 This is a movie that does away with the murky shots, the B+ movie production values, and the occasionally campy aspects of not just Asian horror, but horror in general.
 When you think about it, horror isn’t exactly the most respected cinematic genre, all too often relegated to the fringes of mainstream tastes, embraced by folks like us who think there’s nothing wrong with blood, guts, gore, and the occasional chain rattling.

 Epitaph is what a horror movie would look like if horror films were regular participants at the Academy Awards.
 Because the Jung Brothers have crafted a three-part, interwoven ghost story that presents some of the most beautiful cinematography and surreal expressionism to ever grace the genre.
-It elevates Asian horror to a new level of respectability, separating itself from the usual Red Shoes, Ghost, Ju-On, and Ringu fare by treating its subject matter with a poetic visual aesthetic and melancholic sensibility.

 (Continue the Trip)